stevenstafford72/qa-automation-demo/README.md

-🚀 Automated QA Pipeline Demo
+🚀 QA Automation Pipeline Demo

 End-to-end test automation framework built with **Playwright + TypeScript**.
 Integrated into **GitHub Actions** with **Allure reporting** and **Slack alerts** — designed to cut manual regression testing by 70% and provide real-time visibility into quality.